CipherOne/swiftprotocol/README.md

   * Unreasonable policy voting that demonstrates harmful favoritism.
 * Official announcements should always be signed to protect against forgery.
 * The inflation rate should be balanced with the following factors in mind:
-  * Avoiding an inflation rate that would overly devalue existing Swifts.
+  * Avoiding an inflation rate that would overly devalue existing UBITs.
   * Real-world effects that would result from a change in the rate.
   * The amount of income required to provide the basic necessities in life.
 * Identity Providers should be [banned](#delegated-node-voting) for the following reasons:
   * Weak approval process allowing Sybil accounts--whether due to malice or negligence.
   * Failing to provide adequate dispute resolution for transactions.
-  * Not performing their duty to approve new Citizens.
+  * Not performing their duty to approve Citizens.
   * Unwillingness to cooperate with other Identity Providers on the platform.
 * Proposals that are approved for funding should remain relatively liberal when the protocol is in its early stages and should slowly become more strict over time.
-* Identity Providers should shield the user from the knowledge that there is a one-week incubation period and that transactions can take a few seconds to process.
-From the user's perspective, it's important that SwiftDemand appears to function as efficiently as a centralized system.
+* Identity Providers should shield Citizens from the knowledge that there is a one-week incubation period and that transactions can take a few seconds to process.
+From the Citizen's perspective, it's important that the UBI appears to function as efficiently as a centralized system.
 In the event something does go wrong, it's the responsibility of the Identity Provider to take the loss to remedy the situation.

 ## Connection To SwiftDemand
 This Protocol is simply the protocol that has been outlined above.
 SwiftDemand will be the initial Identity Provider on this Protocol and all Swifts that exist on SwiftDemand at the time of launching the UBIT Mainnet will be transferred at a 1:1 ratio, Swifts to UBITs.
 Citizens will be required to undergo stricter Identity Verification requirements at this time to comply with KYC<sup>[[8]](#8)</sup> and AML<sup>[[9]](#9)</sup>.